campbel/tilt-linkerd-demo/blog/part_2.md

 _Note: the MeshTLSAuthentication can be shared between gRPC and HTTP routes_

-With these definitions in place, we've successfully established an authorized connection from `foo > baz`.
+With these definitions in place, we've established a secure, authorized connection from `foo` to `baz`.
+If you check your application now, you'll see that communication from `foo` is working again, while `bar` requests are still being blocked.

 #### Bar